yuval-a/ZOE/README.md

 `bind: "updatedItem"`
 Now whenever a change is being made to the value of `title` - the changed value will be updated inside the data context, in `updateItem.title` .

+##### Reactive Properties
+*New in version 0.3*: you can reference properties from the data context, prefixed with an ampersand(`&`) - these properties will be "reactive", in the sense that if their value changes in the data context, the component using that property will be rerendered automatically (taking into consideration the updated data context).

 #### More on rendering
 If you want the rendering function to not block the execution, and go to the next statement, there is an alternate rendering function called `renderAsync(datacontext, renderCallback)`,